Section 4

 How can we:

-• make these principles fewer
+• reduce these principles fewer

-• find among the causes some common origin of their influence
+• find among the causes some common origin of their influence?

 1. The association of ideas